davidjosearaujo/davidjosearaujo.github.io/content/posts/04-router-annoyances.md

 Once this is received, there is not much to it really.
 It will calculate the server proof and compare it with the server signature it received.
 If it matches up, then it calculates a server key, and with it a public key signature, and also compares it to the RSA public key signature it received.
 If everything matches, it ensures mutual authentication.

-Now, what also must be noticed, is that all of these calculations rely on the `CryptoJS.SCRAM()` object function, so we need to review them.
+Now, what also must be noticed, is that all of these calculations rely on the `CryptoJS.SCRAM()` object functions, so we need to review them.
 These are located in another file called *libjquery.js*.

 ```javascript
 (function () {